Hermetic Programming: Parameterizing Access to State

 Liveness Implies Substitutability

-The mockability test has a useful contrapositive: if a value cannot be substituted for a behavioral equivalent backed by caller-controlled internal state, then the value is not live.
-The state access it enables must be flowing through some other channel—ambient authority.
+The Mockability Test has a useful contrapositive: if a value cannot be substituted for a behavioral equivalent backed by caller-controlled internal state, then the value is not live.
+The state access it enables must be flowing through some other channel: ambient authority.

 Pointers Are Live